meteor/proposal-referential-destructuring/README.md

 If `./module` exports new values for `moduleNs.a` and `moduleNs.b`, those new values won't be visible to the `getSum` function, since it only has access to local variables that contain the original values.

-However, with referential destructuring, a simple change makes `a` and `c` behave as you would hope:
+However, with referential destructuring, the addition of two `&`s makes `a` and `c` behave as you would hope:

 ```js
 const { &a, &b: c } = await import("./module");